niki0718/niki0718/README.md

 ### THIS IS NIKITA

 Currently working in HCL as software Developer .Completed b.tech from MUZAFFARPUR INSTITUTE OF TECHNOLOGY.
-Highly driven IT undergraduate, seeking Internship/full-time opportunities to work as a dynamic individual using my technical and analytical skills to help the company achieve business goals while sticking to mission, vision, and values
+Highly driven IT undergraduate, seeking better full-time opportunities to work as a dynamic individual using my technical and analytical skills to help the company achieve business goals while sticking to mission, vision, and values
 - 📫 Reach me:nikitariya786@gmail.com